 Delos is uninhabited today but was once a major cult centre for Dionysus and Titaness Leto, mother of Apollo and Artemis.

 Through purifications of the island to make it fit for the revering of Gods, Delos ended up being uninhabited as nobody was allowed to be born or die on the island.

-We will take a 2-hour guided tour of Delos with our very own guide, the extremely knowledgeable and expert storyteller Amaryllis, who will talk of myths and muses and tell us all about this fascinating mythological island.
+We will take a 2-hour guided tour of Delos with an extremely knowledgeable and expert local storyteller, who will talk of myths and muses and tell us all about this fascinating mythological island.

 There will be free time for photos before we take the boat and sea bus back to the yacht and depart Mykonos on our way to Tinos, Greece’s most recent island discovery.

-We will enjoy lunch onboard as we sail the waters of the Cyclades and enjoy the views, perhaps sun bathing on deck or enjoying a drink at the bar.
+We will enjoy lunch onboard as we sail the waters of the Cyclades and take in the views, perhaps sun bathing on deck or enjoying a drink at the bar.

 Tinos has recently been awarded best island in Europe and is a rough diamond waiting to be polished.

 The island boasts over 80 windmills, about 1,000 artistic dovecotes, a few dozen active villages and several Venetian fortifications.

 Upon arrival, we will take a scenic ride to the main village of Pyrgos where we will have some free time to wander the streets.

 We will then continue to dinner which will be enjoyed at a farm house where our local female host lives.